The apostrophe sign (‘) replaces certain letters in a word to join two words together. Think of the English expressions it is and it’s.

 Negli anni ’80 lavoravo come operaio.

-In the 1980s I was working as a factory worker.
+In the 1980s I worked as a factory worker.

-And that’s it with the apostrophe in Italian!
+And that’s the end of our guide to the apostrophe in Italian!
 If you still have any doubts, feel free to leave a comment.

 Now that you’ve seen how the apostrophe in Italian works, you might want to keep learning Italian online with these free Italian resources:

 Or you might also want an excellent offline Italian grammar resource to take with you at all times (Amazon).